yfguo91/Joint-A-SNN/README.md

 python main.py
 --time (timestep) --epochs (total training epochs)  --batch_size (batchsize)

-We have implemented the joint framework in the resnet.py file.
-Other files provides the auxiliary functions and modules.

 Our initial code is in internalframe with our owe Python packages.